samiru/articles/node-express-logging-error-handling.md

 We log the error in our handler and send the error with status back to the client now.

-## Split further
+## Split Further

+In actual implementation, it is common to log the error in one middleware and handle the error response in another.
+This approach allows us to reuse the same middleware for various purposes.

-Instead of stopping here, we could split logging and returning the error into separate handlers.
+We can split logging and returning the error into separate middlewares like this:

 In `/middlewares/errorHandler.js`: